Maikxx/browser-technologies-1819/README.md

 * Add JavaScript to the application.
 * Add Sockets for real-time aspect, when supported.
 * Implement all functionality (Adding more options etc.).
+* Add a database (PostgreSQL?) to store room data, like the question, options and scores for each option.

 ## License